exceptnull/exceptnull.github.io/README.md

-This repo contains static personal website, having some important links for socials.
-That's it.
+### This repo contains static personal website, having some important links for socials.
+That's it. <br>
-(it is also used to verify my nostr profile useing NIP05 verification).
+(it is also used to verify my nostr profile using NIP05 verification).